papis/papis/doc/source/default-settings.rst

 .. papis-config:: add-folder-name

-    Set the default name for the folder of newly added documents.
+    Sets the default name for the folder of newly added documents.
 For example, if you want the folder of your documents to be named after the format ``author-title`` then you should set it to